peiyaoli2/Lyrics/README.md

 ```

 ### Interpreting the output
-Upon finishing running the program, several output will appear inside the program directory.
+Upon completion of the program, several output will appear inside the program directory.
 #### top 20 words
 This is the list of the top 20 words ranked by the frequency of appearance with your input parameter.
 It appears as a .txt file.
 #### topic list